 When you are choosing your house color scheme, you should consider where your home is located.
 Think of your home’s surroundings like a backdrop in a painting.
 Your color choice will depend on whether you want your home to blend into its surroundings or boldly pop.

-Depending on where you live, you may have to consider your neighborhood guidelines for changing or painting the exterior of your home.
+Depending on where you live, you may have to consider your neighborhood guidelines for changing or painting the exterior color of your home and changing the exterior paint color.
 Some developments or communities have regulations that must be followed when it comes to altering the curb appeal of your home.

 - Surrounding houses

 Even if this is not mandatory consideration, you might want to consider nearby houses and see if you think your color scheme will be pleasing to your eye when viewed against the backdrop of the surrounding homes.

 - Natural elements